WHS alignment

 UV exposure monitoring

 UV radiation is a recognised workplace hazard under the WHS Act.
-Flare targets this specific hazard with a defined clinical screening process — not a general wellness check.
-Each screening is linked to the UV exposure risk inherent in the worker's role.
+Flare targets this specific hazard with a defined skin monitoring process — workers send photos directly to their nominated clinician.
+Each check is linked to the UV exposure risk inherent in the worker's role.

 Health surveillance, not wellness

 General wellness programs don't demonstrate that you've addressed a specific hazard.
-Flare's pathway targets UV exposure with a defined clinical process (dermatological screening) — structured health monitoring that goes beyond tick-box wellness.
+Flare targets UV exposure with a direct pathway to a clinician — structured health monitoring that goes beyond tick-box wellness.

 Documented preventative action

-Each screening is timestamped, linked to the individual, and stored as a clinical record.
+Each skin check is timestamped and recorded as a delivery event.
 Aggregate participation data gives your WHS team a reportable metric — not just a policy document, but evidence of action taken.

 Duty of care defence